 Request one of the Academy’s experienced and knowledgeable speakers who have volunteered to share their expertise on actuarial public policy.

-(February 13, 2025)The C1 Subcommittee presented an update to the Risk-Based Capital Investment Risk Evaluation (E) Working Group on their work determining comparable attributes of collateralized loan obligations (CLO).
+(March 25, 2025)The C1 Subcommittee gave an update to NAIC’s Risk-Based Capital (RBC) Investment Risk Evaluation (E) Working Group on its work determining comparable attributes of collateralized loan obligations (CLOs).

 Analyses of major actuarial or public policy issues written primarily for: policy-makers, regulators, the news media, and the public.